-In our past, we have shared many articles based on context menu tweaks which you can find out here.
-Today, in this article, we’re going to share with you yet another tweak for the Desktop context menu.
+In the past, we have shared many articles based on context menu tweaks.
+Today, in this article, we will share with you yet another tweak for the Desktop context menu.
 Earlier, you might have tried different ways to add new options to the Desktop context menu – by editing the Registry or using some freeware like Right-Click Extender, Context Menu Editor or Ultimate Windows Customizer.
-Today, we’re going to give you a way to add new entries using the native Windows PowerShell.
+Today, we will give you a way to add new entries using the native Windows PowerShell.

 Use PowerShell to add item to Desktop Context Menu

-1. First of all download the Add item to context script from the here (Technet Gallery).
+1. First of all download the Add item to context script from the Technet Gallery.
 It will download the script in form of a compressed ZIP archive – so unzip it.
 After unzipping, you’ll get the file named AddItemToContext.psm1 which you have to place at Desktop for convenient access; however, you can place it anywhere – but remember its location.

 2. Open an administrative Windows PowerShell window and execute the following command by substituting the location of AddItemToContext.psm1 :